1948 Irish general election: Government formation

 The election left de Valera six seats short of a majority in the 147-seat Dáil.
 Fianna Fáil had long refused to enter a formal coalition with another party, instead preferring confidence and supply agreements with other parties when it was short of an outright majority.
-This time, however, de Valera was unable to reach an agreement with National Labour and the Independents with a view to forming a government.
+This time, however, de Valera was unable to reach an agreement with National Labour and the Independents to form a government.

 It seemed unlikely that the other political parties could unite to oust Fianna Fáil.
 Between them, they only had one seat fewer than Fianna Fáil.
 If they could get the support of at least seven independents, they would be able to form a government.
 On paper, such a motley coalition appeared politically unrealistic.
 However, a shared dislike of Fianna Fáil and de Valera overcame all other difficulties to knock Fianna Fáil from power for the first time in 16 years.

 As the largest party in the coalition, it was a foregone conclusion that Fine Gael would provide the nominee for Taoiseach.
-The natural choice was the party leader, Richard Mulcahy.
-However, republicans such as Seán MacBride refused to serve under the man who had been the commander of the Free State forces during the civil war.
+However, republicans such as Seán MacBride refused to serve under Fine Gael leader, Richard Mulcahy, the man who had been the commander of the National Army during the civil war.
 Since the other parties would have been 17 seats short of a majority (and indeed, would have been 11 seats behind Fianna Fáil) without MacBride, Mulcahy stepped aside in favour of John A. Costello, a relatively unknown politician and former Attorney General.
 Mulcahy, who remained leader of Fine Gael, became Minister for Education.
 William Norton, the leader of the Labour Party became Tánaiste and Minister for Social Welfare.

 On paper, this new coalition government looked weak and seemed unlikely to last.
 It consisted of a patchwork collection of political parties.
 There were young and old politicians, republicans and Free Staters, conservatives and socialists.
 The government's survival depended on a united dislike of Fianna Fáil, the skill of Costello as Taoiseach and the independence of various ministers.

 The coalition lasted over three years from February 1948 to May 1951.